-- Encourage students to get into the habit of revising now.
+- Please trust us when we advise students to study Foundation tier instead of higher - this is the trickiest part of the new specification for us and we have the best interest of the students at heart.
+Universities do not ask if a student achieved a grade 5 at Higher or Foundation - a 5 is a 5! - Encourage students to get into the habit of revising now.
 We subscribe to the best resource your child can use for revision Mathswatch.
-Either logon at www.mathswatchvle.com or use the app from the app store.
-Speak to a member of the maths team if your child does not have their login and password. - Work through problems at home with your child.
+Logon at www.vle.mathswatch.com Speak to a member of the maths team if your child does not have their login and password. - Work through problems at home with your child.
 They may need the help and you may learn something! - If your child struggles with maths do they know their tables?
 Times tables unlock many areas of mathematics - such as arithmetic, fractions and factors.
 Learning them is not an onerous task and can be done relatively quickly.

 - Encourage your child to ask for help with topics that they do not understand - Download copies of old exam papers and get your child to go through them.
 The specifications change but the maths doesn't.
-The only way to get better at maths is to do maths. - Buy CGP revision guides and workbooks as early as possible students then get into the habit of referring to them early in their GCSE course. - Invest in a scientific calculator and a maths set now.
+The only way to get better at maths is to do maths. - Buy CGP revision guides as early as possible students then get into the habit of referring to them early in their GCSE course.
+We will buy them a workbook. - Invest in a scientific calculator and a maths set now.
 The sooner students get used to a calculators' functions the better. - Any questions?
-Please email me at bw@priory.shropshire.sch.uk
+Please email me at info@tpstrust.co.uk